idtareq/mandelbrot-python-visualizer/README.md

-# mandelbrot-python-visualizer

-Visualize the mandelbrot set in Python using Multiprocessing or Multithreading to demonstrate performance differences between the two methods.

-Due to the Python Global Interpreter Lock (GIL) multithreading has worst performance than multiprocessing.
+# Mandelbrot Set Visualizer in Python

+This visualizer illustrates the performance differences between Multiprocessing and Multithreading in Python using the Mandelbrot set as an example.

+Python's Global Interpreter Lock (GIL) typically results in Multithreading performing less efficiently than Multiprocessing, particularly for tasks that require heavy use of the CPU.

-## Used libraries
+## Libraries

-`pygame` for displaying graphics
+`pygame` for rendering graphics
-`numba` for accelerating numerical computations
+`cython` for speeding up numerical computations
-`numpy` for easier access of arrays
+`numpy` for array manipulation and access

+## Usage

+`pip install requirements.txt`
+`python main.py`

+Note: you may need to compile `calculate_mandelbrot.pyx`, run `python setup.py build_ext --inplace`

 ## Controls